Jenkins Tutorial

 Now we will have Jenkins send you an e-mail each time a build is run.

-If you leave the $DEFAULT_RECIPIENTS, Jenkins will look through the logs of the git repository and find the e-mails of all the developers.
+- In the Editable Email Notificationbox:- In the - Project Recipient List, delete- $DEFAULT_RECIPIENTSand enter your e-mail address instead - If you leave the - $DEFAULT_RECIPIENTS, Jenkins will look through the logs of the git repository and find the e-mails of all the developers.

-The Failure - Any trigger sends an e-mail only in case the tests fails.
+- In the - Triggersbox, remove the default trigger, by clicking- Remove Trigger - The - Failure - Anytrigger sends an e-mail only in case the tests fails.
 In this tutorial, we want to receive an e-mail even in case of the tests were successful.

 3.2 Automatically Trigger A Build When Someone Opens a Pull-Request